dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 Add a *ConfigurePizzaDialog.razor* file under the *Shared* directory.
 Since this component is not a separate page, it does not need the `@page` directive.

+> Note: There currently is no option for adding a new file with a .razor extension.
+Simply use the Razor View (.cshtml) file template, and manually name the file with a .razor extension.

 The `ConfigurePizzaDialog` should have a `Pizza` parameter that specifies the pizza being configured.
 Component parameters are defined by adding a writable property to the component decorated with the `[Parameter]` attribute.
 Add a `@functions` block to the `ConfigurePizzaDialog` with the following `Pizza` parameter:

 ```csharp